Thomas-EDET/BugBountyWeb3/Learn/Sign and broadcast tx manually.md

 });
 ```

-#### Run the Script
+Run your script:
 ```bash
 node signTx.js
 ```

-#### Output

-The script will output a **signed transaction** in hexadecimal format that looks like:
+**Sample output:**
 ```
 0xf8aa088301312e82a73494...your_signed_transaction_hex...
 ```

-This signed transaction contains:
-- All the original transaction data
-- The cryptographic signature (v, r, s values)
-- Can be broadcast to the network without further modification

----

-### 3 - Broadcasting
+The result is a **signed transaction** ready for broadcast.

+## 3. Broadcasting

-Once you have produced a signed transaction hex (either from Foundry, ethers.js, etc.), you can broadcast (send) it to the network using several approaches:
+Once you have a signed transaction hex, broadcast it with one of the following methods:

 ### 1. Using Foundry's `cast publish`
 ```bash
 cast publish 0xYOUR_SIGNED_TX_HEX --rpc-url https://sepolia.infura.io/v3/YOUR_INFURA_ID
 ```
-Where `0xYOUR_SIGNED_TX_HEX` is your full signed transaction.

-### 2. Using your Web Broadcast Tool
+### 2. Using the SpotBlock Web Tool

-- Go to your SpotBlock website's `/tools` page, select the appropriate network.
+- Go to your [SpotBlock Tools](https://spotblock.org/tools) page and select the network.
-- Paste the signed transaction hex (ensure it starts with `0x` and is complete).
+- Paste the signed tx hex (starts with `0x`).
 - Click 'Broadcast'.

 <img width="543" height="502" alt="broadcast" src="https://github.com/user-attachments/assets/1b2d5d80-22f4-474e-a1df-33ecf486fb74" />

 ### 3. With `curl` and JSON-RPC
 ```bash